MostafaOkasha/MostafaOkasha.github.io/README.md

 You can use <kbd>Option</kbd><kbd>C</kbd> to stop the server.

-Check out the Jekyll installation page for more information on how to get started.
 You might face a few issues with the Gemfile if you're trying to clone this website, what I recommend is to download any Jekyll layout/theme and manually move over all your static HTML/CSS code while following the appropriate Jekyll structure.

-The website is currently not fully complete.
-It breaks on screens smaller than 900 pixels wide, I'm currently working on making it work on every screen size!

-## Cheers!

-Note: Built using Jekyll, Node.js, HTML5, CSS3
+&nbsp;

 # License

 www.okasha.me is licensed under The MIT License.
 You can view it [here](https://github.com/MostafaOkasha/MostafaOkasha.github.io/blob/master/LICENSE).

+&nbsp;

+##### Built using Jekyll, Node.js, HTML5, CSS3